 The ssh terminal central widget works with username/password and also the native ssh agent for Linux/Mac and the Putty pageant agent for Windows.

 It also supports 2FA ssh logins thanks like Duo and will offer interactive prompt to choose how to send the 2FA auth or enter OTP code.

-It is a multi-tabbed terminal so clicking to the right of the existing tab will spawn a new tab just like it does in a browser.
+It is a multi-tabbed terminal so clicking to the right of the existing tab will spawn a new tab just like it does in a browser(Premium Feature).
 For more information about how that works see the PyPi link here.
 This portion of the app is opensource.

 Control Panel Dropdown:

 This drop-down menu allows you to switch the OS/Control Panel profile loaded so that you can switch between working on say a cPanel or Cyberpanel server on the fly.
 Companies and individuals on the Corporate or premium subscription plans will be able to add custom profiles with all their specific log file paths and binaries and select it or set this as the default for their users and restrict commands.

 Command Category Dropdown:

 This drop-down menu allows you to switch the category of commands loaded in the commands list box below it.
 There are alot of commands so this helps filter them by category.
 Search also allows searching by command_alias name or description across the commands table.
 In premium versions you will be able to add/edit categories and commands as desired.

 Special Note: The categories that start with “Advanced” tend to be things that would require root access or sudo root level privileges commonly used by L2 or Advanced Level techs and sysadmins and should be used with care.